settnaing199/npm-package-test/README.md

 # Atlantis-Cache v1.0.2

-## About
+### About
+Atlantis-Cache is an easy-to-use and lightweight library .
+GraphQL leverages redis t

-## Getting Started
+### Getting Started

 ### 1. Installing and Connecting to a Redis Server
 This package is meant to work in conjunction with redis.
 To install redis:
   - Mac-HomeBrew:
     - At the terminal, `brew install redis`
-    - start redis server with `redis-server`
+    - Start redis server with `redis-server`
-    - ping your redis server to verify if it's running: `redis-cli ping`
+    - Ping your redis server to verify if it's running: `redis-cli ping`
     - Keep note of the redis port.
 Default port is `6379`

   - Linux or non-Homebrew: